ajaimr/Stone-paper-scissor/README.md

-# Stone Paper Scissors Game
+# Stone Paper Scissors Game (User vs User)

 ## Overview

-This project is a simple implementation of the classic game "Stone, Paper, Scissors" using HTML, CSS, and JavaScript.
-It allows users to play the game against the computer and keeps track of the score.
+This project is a simple implementation of the classic game "Stone, Paper, Scissors" where two users can take turns making selections.
+The game is built using HTML, CSS, and JavaScript and includes a score tracker.

 ## Features

-- **User vs. Computer:** Play the classic Stone, Paper, Scissors game against the computer.
+- **User vs User:** Play the Stone, Paper, Scissors game against another user.

-- **Score Tracking:** Keep track of the score to see who's winning.
+- **Score Tracking:** Keep track of the score to determine the overall winner.

 - **Responsive Design:** The game is designed to be responsive, ensuring a consistent experience across different devices.